Latin American Youth Center

-Latin American Youth Center (LAYC) is a non-governmental organization founded in 1968 in the Washington DC metropolitan area.
-Initially created to empower Latino youth, it later expanded its mission to include youth of all races with the aim of empowering low-income young people and their families to "achieve a successful transition to adulthood through multi-cultural, comprehensive and innovative programs that address youths' social, academic and career needs."
+Latin American Youth Center (LAYC) is an American non-governmental organization founded in 1968 in the Washington DC metropolitan area.
+Initially created to empower Latino youth, it later expanded its mission to include youth of all races with the aim of empowering young people and their families to "achieve a successful transition to adulthood through multi-cultural, comprehensive and innovative programs that address youths' social, academic and career needs."

 Population served

-LAYC serves more than 4,000 young people, including low-income teen parents and homeless youth.
-Its primary purpose is to provide support for their studies and assistance in earning their GED certificates.
+LAYC serves more than 4,000 youth (ages 0-26) of all racial and socioeconomic backgrounds.
+Its primary goal is to provide young people the support they need to successfully transition into adulthood through comprehensive programming.

 In 2016, DC approved the Ending Youth Homelessness Act and created two drop-in centers; one of them, in Columbia Heights (a few blocks from Columbia Heights station) is managed by LAYC.
 Youth can go during daytime to take a shower, eat a meal, wash their clothes and study for GED tests without any appointment.
 Regardless or their appearance or state of sobriety, they will receive substance abuse counseling, HIV testing, mental-health care, and housing referrals.

 Budget

 LAYC is supported by the District of Columbia, and two Maryland counties - Prince George and Montgomery.
-It also receives fundraising from other investors such as Venture Philanthropy Partners.
-In 2015 LAYC's budget was US$15,807,189.
+It also receives fundraising from individual donors, corporate donors and foundations, donor advised funds, and other generous philanthropic organizations.
+In 2021 LAYC's budget was US$15,185,070.

 Program services

-LAYC programs focus on social services, community wellness, education, workforce investment and social enterprise, arts and media programs, among others.
+LAYC programs focus on housing, social services, community wellness, education, workforce investment and social enterprise, arts and media programs, among others.

 The LAYC Career Academy is a program to support and provide resources for young people to study for their GED certificate or to help them enter a career of their choosing.